dorlneylon/simplecode/docs.md

 ## get_lel's docs:

 Description: Here you can see what you or somebody has published recently.
-Make sure, that more than max-posts-available(check config.cfg and edit it if you want) posts at once are not allowed on this site.

 Possible errors: 404.